To provide you with the best experience, cookies are used on this site. Find out more here.

 Explore iconic attractions and destinations along the Great West Way route as you experience a range of exciting festivals this season.

-The annual Cheltenham Jazz Festival returns from April 30th to May 5th, attracting over 20,000 music fans annually.
+The annual Cheltenham Jazz Festival returns from April 29th to May 4th, attracting over 20,000 music fans annually.
 This festival celebrates all genres of jazz with a carefully curated mixture of international jazz icons, up-and-coming new artists and unique Festival performances to ensure the programme has something for everyone!

 This years’ Reading Walks Festival, taking place between May 10th-18th, is more diverse than ever and includes 50 walks in and around the historic town.
 Each walk is led by local volunteers and is designed to bring to life the stories, heritage, wildlife and landscapes of Reading and its surrounding countryside.

 Head to the far western part of the Great West Way for this years’ Bristol Walk Fest.
 This month-long festival offers a choice of ways to explore the city and its surroundings on foot.
-Including heritage tours, nature walks, explorations of street art and statues, woodland story times an much more!
+Including heritage tours, nature walks, explorations of street art and statues, woodland story times and much more!

 Most of the festivals’ events are free and there’s something in the programme for all ages, interests, backgrounds and fitness levels, including those in wheelchairs or with children in buggies.